alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

    That means **some of your key mappings may not be the same** as you’re used to.

    We recommend opening a text editor to check what keys the remote desktop thinks you're typing – especially if you have special characters you are using.
-   You can right click on `Desktop` and `Applications`->`Settings`->`Keyboard` to change the layout.
+   You can right click on `Desktop` and `Applications -> Settings -> Keyboard` to change the layout.

+## Section 4: Using the Safe Haven

+The Safe Haven contains a Linux VM for data analysis, with different packages installed on to it.
+The VM allows you to carry out data science research, completely isolated from the internet.
+You can access different applications from the terminal, including RStudio, Atom, jupyter notebook and Spider Integrated Development Environment.
+You can also access HackMD and Gitlab, through the browser in the VM.
+The analytics environment can be accessed through the `DSVM Main (desktop)` app.

-### 3.3: First-time set-up
+### 4.1: First-time set-up

-The first time you use the safe haven, you’ll have to set up your user account on the virtual machine.
-In order to set up your user account on the virtual machine, you need to follow the below steps **once**.

-1. Run the "Shared VM (SSH)" app.
-   You will need to first authenticate using MFA.
+Please log into the shared VM as follows:

+1. Click on the `DSVM Main (Desktop)` app to start running the desktop.
+   You will now **receive a call or mobile app notification** to authenticate using MFA.
+For the call, you may have to move to an area with good reception and/or press the hash (#) key multiple times in-call.

    ![](images/user_guide/login_putty_2.png)